 Would you like to train in Story Massage?

 Would you like to train to use Story Massage in your work or at home?
 There is a one day FHT accredited training course that is held around the country for individuals and groups.
 On these days we teach you how to share the ten Story Massage strokes and work with you to adapt familiar stories and create some sensory stories of your own.
-Ideal for Therapists, Early Years Practitioners and those working in Special Schools.
-We also offer in-house training options.
-All the information is here: Story Massage Training
+Ideal for Therapists, Early Years Practitioners, Teachers, Relax Kids Coaches, SEN staff and everyone wishing to share positive touch activities with children and adults.
+We also offer in-house training options and a popular online course.
+All the information is here: Story Massage Training.